Edwards Hand

 Their final album, Rainshine, was again produced by Martin in 1971 but, rejected by the band's RCA Victor label.
 For this album, the line-up included the Americans Les Brown Jr. on drums and percussion and David Dowd on guitar, as well as Harry Reynolds on bass.

 In 1975 Edwards and Hand set to music the poems of a best selling 1973 children's picture book, illustrated by Alan Aldridge (famous for his work with the Beatles), called The Butterfly Ball and the Grasshopper's Feast which was loosely based on a poem called "Butterfly's Ball, and the Grasshopper's Feast" written in 1802 by William Roscoe.
-This album featured the voices of Dame Judi Dench and Sir Michael Hordern.
+This album featured the voices of Judi Dench and Michael Hordern.
 It was originally released on the Argo label and has been re-released by wizardpresents.
 It features Edwards on keyboards and vocals and Hand on guitar and vocals, with Gerry Conway on drums and Bruce Lynch on bass.